 What should you do if you have offended someone?
 Jesus also gives you instruction in Matthew 5:23-26.

 Therefore if you are presenting your offering at the altar, and there remember that your brother has something against you, leave your offering there before the altar and go; first be reconciled to your brother, and then come and present your offering.
-Matt.
-5:23–24 (NASB)
+Matthew 5:23–24 (NASB)

 Now think about your last argument in which you got angry.
 That is, you were offended so you got angry and in the process you offended the other person.
 What should you do?
 First, confess your sins to God, otherwise, He will not hear you.
 Second, forgive the other person unconditionally and unilaterally without speaking to, chastising or rebuking them.
 Third, go and apologize because you offended them.
 What if the person never apologizes or asks for your forgiveness?
 Forgive them!
 God does not tell us to go and rebuke them for not forgiving us.